emilelatour/redcaptools/README.md

 ## Installation

-You can install `reecaptools` with:
+You can install `redcaptools` with:

 ``` r
 remotes::install_github("emilelatour/redcaptools")